2024 Solar Incentives Guide for Kingsbury, NY - Tax Credits & Rebates

 EcoWatch's Kingsbury, NY Solar Incentives FAQs

-If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If you had your system installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Speaking with the company that installed your system, or any local Kingsbury solar installer, can help you learn more about what incentives you might want to apply for.
+If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If you installed your system between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the date of installation.
+Reaching out to the company that installed your system, or any local Kingsbury solar installer, can help you learn what incentives you can apply for.

 How much can I save annually on my electric bill if I add solar panels to my Kingsbury home?

-On average, homeowners in Kingsbury who install solar panels save around $691.83 per year, or approximately $13,144.69 over 20 years after making the switch.
+Typically, Kingsbury homeowners who install solar panels save around $691.83 per year, or approximately $13,144.69 over 20 years after they make the switch.

-Many solar incentives apply to a property located within the United States that you own, and most secondary residences fall under this distinction.
+Many solar incentives apply to a property you own that is located within the United States; most secondary residences fall into this category.
 Other solar incentives may be available for commercial properties, depending on the details.
-We recommend speaking with your local solar installer and/or tax professional to best understand what incentives will apply to your specific situation.
+We recommend reaching out to your local solar installer and/or tax professional to best understand what incentives apply to your specific situation.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.